victornas91/victornas91/README.md

 More than 10 years in computer support, administrative management and English tutoring as a second language.
 Making the transition to data science and engineering, cloud support and systems automation.
 My side projects include things related to Mobile Applicatios, Game Development, Information Security and Low Level Systems programming.

-Skills and Technologies: Python, C, C#, Kotlin, PostgreSQL, MySQL, Azure, AWS, Flask, Django, Net Core, Xamarin, WebGL, ARM, MIPS, LORA, MQTT, AVR, PIC, I2C, UART.
+Skills and Technologies: Python, C, C++, C#, Kotlin, PostgreSQL, MySQL, Azure, AWS, Flask, Django, Net Core, Xamarin, WebGL, ARM, MIPS, LORA, MQTT, AVR, PIC, I2C, UART.

 The games featured above are part of my project Mobius Lion where I try to build some new entertainment experiences, be it with the help of AI, Computer Graphics, Retro Systems or a combination of all of these!